SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Yashika Gogia

-First of all, I’d like to clarify that without end market demand the DEA will not increase the quota overall for any product.
-So yes, there is market and based on compliance history of each company and the continuous outflow of products quarter on quarter based on legitimate demand and again I want to say based on the compliance aspect of that, the DEA awards quotas to the suppliers.
+First of all, I’d like to clarify that without end market demand, the DEA will not increase the quota overall for any product.
+So yes, there is market.
+And based on compliance history of each company and the continuous outflow of products quarter-on-quarter based on legitimate demand.
+And again, I want to say, based on the compliance aspect of that, the DEA awards quotas to the suppliers.

 Yashika Gogia

 That was my question.
 Thank you so much.
-Yeah.

 Yes.